 Limitations of the study included data from 2 principle component analyses (PCA).
 One PCA measured the frequency of each activity while the other PCA identified the differences in lifestyle habits performed before and during the pandemic.
 The lifestyle survey required each participant to recall daily life from 6 months prior, potentially compromising results.
 Also, the season of each country may have varied for each participant ie, summer, outdoor activities vs winter, indoor activities.

-The researchers concluded, “Our study may help to tackle key questions related to human well-being in the general population during a lockdown.
+Researchers concluded, “Our study may help to tackle key questions related to human well-being in the general population during a lockdown.
 Our results suggest that paradoxically, increasing online social interactions and digital activities may have negative effects in some people, such as inducing feelings of living more in one’s ‘head’ (mind) and less in one’s body.
 These findings point also to potential risks related to overly sedentary and hyper-digitalized lifestyle habits that may make people feel less ‘real’ and less connected with their close physical and social environment.”

 Ciaunica, A., McEllin, L., Kiverstein, J, Gallese V, Hohwy J, Woźniak M. Zoomed out: digital media use and depersonalization experiences during the COVID-19 lockdown.
 Sci Rep. 12, 3888 (2022). doi:10.1038/s41598-022-07657-8